brianjhanson/craft-storybook-example/README.md

 1. Run `npm install`
 2. run `composer install`

 You'll also need some kind of local PHP environment, I recommend [DDEV](https://ddev.com).
 If you have that, you can just run `ddev start` to get things running.
 Be sure to import the seed database as well with `ddev import-db -f ./seed.sql`.
+After seeding the database, add your user with `ddev craft users/create --admin`.

 ## Storybook